greavr/complete/README.md

 * Make the site prettier
 * Security is super open right now.
 This **NEEDS** to be locked down heavily.
 * Add something to demonstrate back end process
+* Fix autocomplet bug, there is a gap after the third letter is entered you need to enter a 4th for autocomplete to re-appear